dcurasi/dc-cc-bcc-woe/README.txt

 == Installation ==

 1. Unzip the downloaded zip file.
-2. Upload `dc-cc-bcc-woe` folder to the `/wp-content/plugins/` directory
+2. Upload `cc-bcc-for-woocommerce-order-emails` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the \'Plugins\' menu in WordPress
 4. Go to Woocommerce > CC & BCC for change the default options